 This subject saddens me a lot.
 I was living in Paris when terrorist attacks happened in Morocco in 2011, and I was devastated.
 I also witnessed the terrorist attacks that happened in France in Le Bataclan, cafés terraces, and Stade de France, all in the same evening of November 13th, 2015.
-I was there too when Charlie Hebdo was attacked and during many other isolated terrorist attacks in France.
+I was there too when Charlie Hebdo was attacked.
 Each time it was terrible, unfair, unpredictable, leaving us all in extreme shock and infinite sadness.

 It is clear that no one can predict future events or guarantee safety.
 Also, no one can give us the assurance we are looking for.
 Fortunately, the facts and history clearly highlight that we can worry less about terrorism when we travel to Morocco than when we travel to other touristic countries.

-Personally, as a woman and for the reasons I will detail in this post, I would never think of spending the night alone or with my girlfriends in the mountain.
+Personally, as a woman and for the reasons I will detail in this post, I would never think of spending the night alone or with my girlfriends (or even male friends) in the mountain.
 Sadly, the two Scandinavian women were a little too adventurous and enthusiastic despite their local guide warnings.
-No one deserves what happened to them, which is very unfair.
-But it is a reminder to always stay safe.
+May their souls rest in peace and may this be a reminder to always stay safe.

 Crime in Morocco

 Crime in Morocco is a moderate concern.
 In fact, the U.S. Department of State classified Morocco as a MEDIUM-threat location, especially in big cities likes Rabat, Casablanca, and Marrakech.
-The most common crimes in Morocco are pickpocketing, robberies and purse snatching, targetting locals but also tourists.
-Violet crimes like murders and rapes are less frequent but must be taken seriously in some neighborhoods.
+The most common crimes in Morocco are pickpocketing, robberies and purse snatching.
+Violent crimes like murders and rapes are less frequent but must be taken seriously in some neighborhoods.

 In Morocco, highly touristic areas are mostly the target of pickpocketing and purse snatching.
 So keep your precious items hidden, even if no one is around you.
 Some assailants can hide and use a scooter to quickly come and snatch your purse or handbag.
 I love to use this Neck Wallet as it is very discreet and impossible to snatch.